jarondlk/jaronchai-blog/pages/now.markdown

 - [Flat White Coffee Factory](https://maps.app.goo.gl/WEqdX36mpnLvt3yw6)

 I had a chance to chat with the owner a little bit, and he named his cafe this because he's actually from New Zealand and wanted to bring the coffee influence from there into the coffee culture in Sendai.

+## Got back to play Magic The Gathering in Japan

+I love playing [commanders](https://magic.wizards.com/en/formats/commander), and in Japan Magic cards are relatively cheaper than Thailand.